issalig/toshiba_air_cond/README.md

 # TO-DOS

+- Improve PCB
-- Fix PCB: mirror transistor footprint, route EN line and necessary stuff for ESP12X
+- Fix PCB: route EN line and necessary stuff for ESP12X
 - Fix PCB: jumper for Hardware or Software Serial

 - Fix parsing to support round buffer and not to loose partial frames (not necessary)